nguyenluongk2k4/PRN212_PROJECT/README.md

 # PRN212_PROJECT
-This project is about Fast Food restaurant management and order features.
-On the side of staff(owner,staff,cooker), we provide ability to manage  every combos,dishes,ingredient sources , view comming order,prepare order,mark order as done.The restaurant owener can view the report statistic by day,week,month,year that facilites keep tracking restaurant status and adjust staff's authorization in system.
-On the other side of customer, we provide a screen to allow customer order directly at store(like tablet in mc donal),feedback to import restaurant's services.
+This project is about fast food restaurant management and ordering features.
+On the side of staff(owner, staff, cooker), we provide the ability to manage  every combo, dish, ingredient source, view coming orders, prepare orders, and mark orders as done.
+The restaurant owner can view the reported statistics by day, week, month, or year which facilitates tracking restaurant status and adjusting staff's authorization in the system.
+On the other side of the customer, we provide a screen to allow customers to order directly at the store(like a tablet in mc donal), and feedback to import the restaurant's services.
 Account:
 Admin:admin_nam
 Staff:staff_hai